ZoneMinder/zmNinja/README.md

 Important Notes
 ---------------
 * zmNinja needs APIs enabled in ZoneMinder.
-If you are running ZM 1.29 or above, APIs should automatically be available.
-See [this](https://github.com/pliablepixels/zmNinja/wiki/Validating-if-APIs-work-on-ZM) for instructions on how to make sure your APIs are working.
+See [this](http://pliablepixels.github.io/zmNinja/_build/html/guides/validating-api.html) for instructions on how to make sure your APIs are working.
 If they are not working, zmNinja **will not** work.

 Why did I develop zmNinja?